pratikPhadte/ROS2-Command-Guide/README.md

 ## About The Project

-THis file contains commands for ROS2 along with a breif description
+This file contains commands for ROS2 along with a brief description

 <p align="right">(<a href="#readme-top">back to top</a>)</p>